ramin0011/RedisSharp/README.md

 # RedisSharp
-RedisSharp is a C# library to use redis database not only as a cach database and also makes it easier to work with redis value types(sets ,sortedsset etc), RedisSharp uses [StackExchange.Redis](https://github.com/StackExchange/StackExchange.Redis) and [StackExchange.Redis.Extensions](https://github.com/imperugo/StackExchange.Redis.Extensions) , so all data TTLs are set to -1 unless you use stackexchange APIs itself to change them(which is possible from RedisSharp)
+RedisSharp is a C# library to use redis database not only as a cach database, and also it makes it easier to work with redis value types(sets ,sortedsset etc), RedisSharp uses [StackExchange.Redis](https://github.com/StackExchange/StackExchange.Redis) and [StackExchange.Redis.Extensions](https://github.com/imperugo/StackExchange.Redis.Extensions) , so all data TTLs are set to -1 unless you use stackexchange APIs itself to change them(which is possible from RedisSharp)